jecki/DHParser/documentation_src/manuals/transform.rst

     lambda trail: '~' not in trail[-1].content

-Just like the transformation-functions proper, boolean-primitives take the whole trail (i.e. a list of all nodes starting with the root and ending with the node under inspection) as argument, but - different from the transformation-functions
+Just like the transformation-functions proper, boolean-primitives (or "probing functions") take the whole trail (i.e. a list of all nodes starting with the root and ending with the node under inspection) as argument, but - different from the transformation-functions
 - they return a boolean value.
 The